Discover the Benefits and Applications of Voice Coil Actuators

 Figure 1 - Voice coil actuator [1]

-The voice coil actuator consists mainly of permanent magnet and stranded coil winding.
-Additional ferromagnetic components may be added to improve the efficiency of the actuator.
-In the voice coil actuator, the moving component can be the coil or the permanent magnet.
-Figures 2 and 3 show two configurations of the voice coil actuators: moving coil and moving permanent magnet, respectively.
-The electrical energy converted into mechanical motion inside VCA follows the Lorentz force principle.
-This mechanism is governed by the following physics law (Lorentz Force): If a conductor is carrying a current and placed in a magnetic field, an orthogonal electromagnetic force is created on this conductor.
-The force direction can be flipped by reversing the polarity of the conductor current.
+The voice coil actuator primarily consists of a permanent magnet and a stranded coil winding, with additional ferromagnetic components sometimes incorporated for enhanced efficiency.
+In this actuator, either the coil or the permanent magnet can serve as the moving component.
+Figures 2 and 3 depict two common configurations: moving coil and moving permanent magnet, respectively.
+The conversion of electrical energy into mechanical motion follows the Lorentz force principle, stating that when a conductor carrying a current is placed in a magnetic field, an orthogonal electromagnetic force is generated.
+This force's magnitude is determined by the formula: \(F = J \times B\), where \(J\) represents current density within the conductor and \(B\) signifies the magnetic field.

 Two configurations of the voice coil actuator